0atman/noboilerplate/scripts/38-autism.md

 Here's a thought experiment:

-The idea of "ethical consumption" is to try to spend your money in a way where nobody gets exploited, but people eventually learn that it is almost impossible in a capitalist system for someone somewhere along the line to not be "exploited" in some way where they aren't paid properly for their labour or are working in unconscionable conditions
+The idea of "ethical consumption" is for consumers to try to spend their money in a way where nobody gets exploited.

+But we eventually learn that it is almost impossible in a system designed for value extraction for someone, somewhere along the line, to not be exploited in some way where they aren't paid properly for their labour or are working in unconscionable conditions.

+An understandable coping mechanism with this world that we find ourselves in, is to ignore it.

-Autism's relationship to society is like this
+Autism's relationship to society is much like this problem.

+---

+> There's no such thing as "rational behaviour" in society.

+notes:

 - [ ] explain normal behaviour under society

-> There's no such thing as rational behaviour in society.
+---

+### Children's toys ARE unisex

+Here's the rules:

+1. If you don't operate a toy with your genitals, then it is for both boys and girls.
+2. If you DO operate it with your genitals, then this toy is not for children!j"

 ---